reactome/fireworks-exporter/README.md

 ### Introduction
 The [fireworks](https://github.com/reactome-pwp/fireworks) project aims to provide 'a genome-wide, hierarchical visualisation of Reactome pathways in a space-filling graph'.

-The fireworks exporter allows to generate this views in png, jpg or gif and download them into your computer.
+The fireworks exporter allows to generate these views in png, jpg or gif and download them into your computer.

 ### Install
 Fireworks exporter is a java library.
 It will be soon available in our maven repository.
 Until then, you need to download and package the code.